AppleHair/HankPsychPort/README.md

 # FNF ONLINE VS. Hank Challenge - Psych Engine Port
 This is a Psych Engine port of the first challenge in FNF ONLINE VS, the hank challenge (with the song's name being "Accelerant").

-As of now, a lot of people already tried to port this challenge to psych, but most of these ports are rushed, inaccurate and straight-up garbage.
-People are busy porting the newer challenges and this one is being Left behind.
+A lot of people already tried to port this challenge to psych, but most of these ports are rushed, inaccurate and straight-up garbage.
 This port, however, is so accurate and well made, that I think it's safe to say that this is one of the most accurate and well-coded psych engine ports to date.

 Currently, the port is in a demo state and has only the hard difficulty implemented.
 In the future, I hope to add the fucked difficulty and more new stuff that I want to make for this port.
 There's just one problem, I don't know how much time that would take, because I'm going back to school soon, and if last year was difficult, THIS ONE IS GOING TO BE HELL!
 So until I make the full version, I encourage other people in the community to try to make a patch that adds fucked mode to this demo.

+I think I should also point out that accelerant in this port is recharted (I don't like the original chart that much), but if there will be demand for it, I'll recreate the original chart and upload it as a separate download.
 I'm also planning to release an update to this demo that fixes some small lag problems at some point.

 ## The Process